-NEW YORK STATE ASSOCIATION OF CHIEFS OF POLICE TRAFFIC SAFETY POSITION STATEMENT - MARCH 11, 2022
+NEW YORK STATE ASSOCIATION OF CHIEFS OF POLICE TRAFFIC SAFETY POSITION STATEMENT - MARCH 14, 2025

-NYSACOP firmly believes that traffic safety is public safety and while recently there have been attempts around the nation to severely decrease, or even eliminate, traffic enforcement we will continue to advocate for fair and balanced traffic enforcement as a component of traffic safety engagement.
+NYSACOP firmly believes that traffic safety is public safety and while recently there have been attempts around the nation, and New York State, to severely decrease, or even eliminate, traffic enforcement we will continue to advocate for fair and balanced traffic enforcement as a component of traffic safety engagement.
 Many traffic violations have the potential to cause a crash and thus enforcement of any violation may be warranted.
-While hazardous moving violations clearly contribute to crashes, so can minor violations such as uninspected vehicles that may have violations such as inadequate brakes, bald tires and/or defective lighting.
-Traffic stops should always be based on observing a Vehicle and Traffic Law violation, erratic driving and/or legitimate police information based on a vehicle description.
-In the absence of these scenarios, a traffic stop should not be conducted solely as an excuse for a potential investigation/interrogation.
-Additionally, while traffic violations can obviously happen anywhere, we strongly encourage data-driven analysis of crashes, violations and citizen complaints to determine where enforcement is needed most which will also result in effective deployment of resources.
+While hazardous moving violations clearly contribute to crashes, so can minor violations that include, but are not limited to, uninspected vehicles that may have equipment defects such as inadequate brakes, bald tires and/or improper lighting.

 _________________________________________________________________________________________________